No One Likes Being Pulled Over

+Drivers break the law every day.
 They make wide turns, follow the driver in front of them too closely, talk on their cell phone, run red lights, and don't use their turn signal.
 Maybe they don't stop for school buses or emergency vehicles.
-Even worse, they get away with it too!
-Where are the police giving out the tickets?
+Most people get away with these small mistakes, but you don't want to be one of the unlucky people who gets caught.
+Here's how to avoid common mistakes and not get pulled over.

-There are some laws that you really should follow, because if you get caught, the chances are pretty high that you will get a ticket.
-I have listed here the nine most commonly violated driving rules, pulled from the Florida Department of Highway Safety and Motor Vehicles.
+Even though it feels like you can get away with bending the rules a little, there are some laws that you really should follow.
+If you get caught, the chances are pretty high that you will get a ticket.
+Here are the nine most commonly violated driving rules, pulled from the Florida Department of Highway Safety and Motor Vehicles.
 These are statistics for actual traffic citations.
 These people actually received tickets for breaking these laws.

-- Getting caught by the a red light camera
+- Getting caught by a red light camera

 - Toll violation